10/27/2024 Admin

 image

-Right-Click on the Database node and select Properties.
+Right-Click on the Database node again and select Properties.

 image